Buy a Life Insurance Plan in a few clicks

 Any rental income from a house is calculated under the heading ‘Income from residential property.’
 There is a concept of self-occupied rent, presumed to be on rent when calculating taxable income under the heading, ‘income from dwelling property.’
 If the taxpayer lives in the house alone, it is considered self-occupied.
 If a taxpayer owns more than two dwelling properties that are not rented, the house is regarded to be rented.
 If the house is rented or presumed to be rented, the individual may claim a standard deduction of 30% for municipal taxes paid.

-Capital gains are generated by selling land, residential property, equity shares, mutual funds (equity and debt), gold jewellery, and other assets.
+Capital gains are generated by selling land, residential property, equity shares, mutual funds (equity and debt), gold jewelry, and other assets.
 Capital gains are categorized as either short-term or long-term based on how long the individual kept the asset.

 The holding durations of various asset classes differ.
-For example, in order for gains to be classified as long-term, and equity-oriented mutual funds must be held for more than one year.
+For example, in order for gains to be classified as long-term, equity-oriented mutual funds must be held for more than one year.
 Similarly, for capital gains to be classified as long-term, a dwelling must be kept for more than two years.
 Long-term and short-term capital gains are taxed at various rates depending on the asset class.

 Individuals generating money through a business or as a freelancer or consultant must record their earnings under the heading ‘Income from business/profession.’
 An individual running a business might claim certain expenses on their income tax return to reduce their taxable income and thus their income tax.